 - It’s a decent source of the carotenoid family of nutrients, beta carotene (a vitamin A source) to a host of B-vitamins.

 - It’s also a decent source of folate, which is important to cell division (one of the reasons that it’s so important to get enough during a pregnancy!)

 - Summer squash and zucchini are also a good source of potassium, which helps with blood pressure regulation and electrolyte balance.

-How to choose a good ones:
+How do I choose a good squash?